 It’s fairly easy to make your own D-rings for your IK to attach gear, thigh straps, footrest mounts and so on.

-You can buy metal D-rings by the sack-load online, as well as round PVC or Hypalon patches. (‘Hypalon’ is pretty much the same synthetic rubber as Gumotex Nitrilon and Grabner Nordel).
+You can buy metal D-rings by the sack-load online, as well as round PVC or Hypalon patches. (‘Hypalon’ is pretty much the same synthetic rubber as Gumotex Nitrilon and Grabner Nordel EDPM).
 Or buy an off-cut (above right) for much less and cut your own.
 A D-ring doesn’t have to be round but it’s better if corners are rounded.
 You will notice how unusually hard it is to cut this stuff with scissors or a blade.
-The fibre core is tough: good for zero-elasticity in an IK.
+The fibre core is tough: needed for zero-elasticity in an IK.

 Pictures below show how to make your own D-rings.